 Are Dogs Allowed in the Botanic Gardens?

-If you’re referring to the Royal Botanic Garden in the centre of Sydney, unfortunately, the answer is no. Unlike the botanic gardens in other capital cities of Australia that permit dogs, such as Melbourne and Brisbane, no dogs are permitted in these harbour side gardens, except for service animals.
+If you’re referring to the Royal Botanic Garden in the centre of Sydney, unfortunately, the answer is no. Unlike the botanic gardens in other capital cities of Australia that permit dogs, such as Melbourne, Brisbane and Darwin, no dogs are permitted in these harbour side gardens, except for service animals.

 This ban on pets also extends to the Australian Botanic Garden in Mount Annan and Blue Mountains Botanic Garden in Mount Tomah.
-Many other botanic gardens located around NSW that I have investigated also ban dogs, although I have uncovered at least one botanical garden that allow dogs to join you…
+Many other botanic gardens located around NSW that I have investigated also ban dogs (unlike botanic gardens in other states), although I have uncovered at least one botanical garden that allow dogs to join you…

 Orange Botanic Gardens, Orange